jtregenza/jtregenza.github.io/_work/design-training.md

 Design is a solving problems within a series of constraints.
 When other designers/developers lack knowledge that I have, that's a problem and as a designer, that's a kind of problem that I delight in.

-I like to teach and mentor others, I make the time to impart knowledge and allow them to grow as they learn and be embolded in their own skills.
-The people I teach and training are smart people, hell most people are plenty smart (they got this far in life for a reason) so I don't want to coddle them but be paitent with them.
+I like to teach and mentor others, I make the time to impart knowledge and allow them to grow as they learn and be emboldened in their own skills.
+The people I teach and training are smart people, hell most people are plenty smart (they got this far in life for a reason) so I don't want to coddle them but be patient with them.

 To train and teach others is to be an advocate for those who seek to learn.